Generally covariant quantum mechanics: Quantum mechanics-like applications

 \subsection{Spacetime quantum mechanics}

 We recall from Section~\ref{sec:geo} that we represented the algebra $\CD(M)$ and its differential calculus as an extended Schr\"odinger representation $\rho$ on $L^2(M)$.
 We interpreted $\theta'=\extd s$ as a `Heisenberg picture' where $\lambda{\extd a\over\extd s}=[\rh,a]$ for operators $a$ and $s$ proper time and for some choice of Hamiltonian.
-The corresponding Schr\"odinger picture (\ref{KGQM}) matched a quantum geodesic flow with $s$ the geodesic parameter.
-This provides the physical meaning of the external time $s$.
+We used this for $a=\rho(f)$ in Section~\ref{buio} to define $\extd f$ in $\CD(M)$ and for $a=\rho(X)$ in Proposition~\ref{hdkk} to define $\extd X$.
+It then follows on products at least to order $\lambda$ working in $\CD(M)$, and hence at least at the order for quantum mechanics in the image under $\rho$.
+The corresponding Schr\"odinger picture (\ref{KGQM}) moreover matched up to an expected quantum geodesic flow with $s$ the geodesic parameter and this provides the physical meaning of the external time $s$.
 If we imagine a density of dust where each particle evolves along a geodesic in spacetime, we can start with an initial configuration of $\rho$ and evolve it by proper time $s$ for each dust particle.
-Replacing $\rho=|\psi|^2$ by a wave function evolving with $s$ is then the quantum geodesic at hand.
-Note that although the noncommutative geometry takes place on $A=\CD(M)$, the quantum geodesic itself can be set up on any suitable $A-C^\infty(\R)$-bimodule, in the present case consisting of $s$-dependent wave functions in $L^2(M)$.
+If we proceed by analogy with ordinary quantum mechanics, it would then be natural set $\rho=|\psi|^2$ for $\psi$ some kind of `wave function' on spacetime and evolving with $s$ is then the quantum geodesic at hand.
+This is not quite what we do as we work on $A=\CD(M)$, but the formalism works in principle for any suitable $A-C^\infty(\R)$-bimodule, in the present case consisting of $s$-dependent wave functions in $L^2(M)$.
+This remains the conceptual setting even though our case is also more complicated due to nonassociativity at higher order.
 We will also refer to momentum operators acting on wave functions and defined with respect to a coordinate basis as

 Next, we consider the choice of Hamiltonian.
-When $M$ is space, we take $\ch$ so that $\rh=-{\hbar^2\over 2\mu} \Delta+ V$ for some external potential function.
+When $M$ is space, we take $\ch$ so that $\rh=-{\hbar^2\over 2 m } \Delta+ V$ for some external potential function.
 In the spacetime case we will use $\square$ for the spacetime Laplacian to avoid confusion, and we will focus on the simplest case where the spacetime external potential $V=0$.
-We take spacetime signature $-+++$ and similarly set
+With spacetime signature $-+++$, we accordingly take

 to define our more novel spacetime or `Klein-Gordon' quantum mechanics, which we will solve in the next section.
-For the theory to be unitary, we need that $\rh$ is self-adjoint, which depends on boundary conditions in the case where $M$ has a boundary.
+For the theory to be unitary, we need that $\rh$ is self-adjoint, which depends on the limiting behaviour of fields when the manifold is not compact.
+The following observation is a step in this direction.